Mit'a

+The regionally mandatory Minka is a close relative of Mit'a.

+It is still in use in small-scale Quechua communities today and known as faena in Spanish.

+Minka was adopted during the 1960s on large-scale federal projects of Peru.

 Religious worship

 The Incas elaborated creatively on a preexisting system of not only the mit'a exchange of labor but also the exchange of the objects of religious veneration of the peoples whom they took into their empire.
 This exchange ensured proper compliance among conquered peoples.
 In this instance, wak'as and paqarinas became significant centers of shared worship and a point of unification of their ethnically and linguistically diverse empire, bringing unity and citizenship to often geographically disparate peoples.
 That eventually led to a system of pilgrimages throughout all of these various shrines by the indigenous people of the empire prior to the introduction of Catholicism.

 Enormous construction of highways and structures were possible in part only by the use of the mit'a.
 All the people worked for the government for a certain period of time.
-This labor was free for the Inca Rule.
+This labor was free for the Inca ruler.
 During the Inca period, men were required to work 65 days in the field to provide food for his family.
 When someone's turn came, he joined the various works that used the mit'a.
 A communal type of elemental provisions and needs was set up in order to care for the families of those who were absent for mit'a.
 People worked in building highways, the construction of homes for the emperor and nobility, monuments, bridges, fields belonging to priests and the emperor, and mines.